electronicgore/PTBF-soundboard/README.md

 ## Soundbank collections
 * `soundbank_use_collections` (default: `false`): are you using any soundboard collections?
 See [collections](#collections)
 * `soundbank_collections` (default: `None`): defines the soundboard collections for you to use; see [collections](#collections) for more details.
-* `soundbank_collections_permission`: set the permission group for playing sounds from the soundbank collections.
+* `soundbank_collections_permission` (optional): set the permission group for playing sounds from the soundbank collections.
 If unset, defaults to the value set in `soundbank_permission`.
 If that is not set either, defaults to unrestricted access.
-* `soundbank_collections_price` (default: `0`): price for playing a sound from (any) collection.
+* `soundbank_collections_price` (optional): price for playing a sound from (any) collection.
 Per-collection prices are not implemented, sorry.
+If unset, defaults to the value set in `soundbank_default_price`.
+If that is not set either, defaults to `0`.

 ## Soundbank hotkeys
 * `soundbank_use_hotkeys` (default: `false`): should the bot react to hotkeys defined in the following config items?